Pointifurry/Pointifurry/README.md

 - Working on: 👀
 - Languages: Spanish (native) and English

-You can reach me out on:
+You can hit me up on:
 - [Twitter](https://twitter.com/PointifyOK)
 - [Librem One](https://social.librem.one/@pointify)
 - [Email](mailto:pointifyy@zohomail.com)